Journal of Samuel Kiechel

 Lüneburg, 1598

 The second view of Lüneburg is a detailed bird’s-eye view from the north.
 It shows the city’s fortifications, churches, and the Kalkberg.
-The layout of the streets is visible, with some streets labelled.
+The street layout is visible, with some streets labelled.

-The Ilmenau splits upon entering Lüneburg.
-One branch flows through the city, while the other runs outside the walls.
-Along the branch within Lüneburg, the fish market and “De Kunst” are marked on the map.
+The Ilmenau River splits upon entering Lüneburg.
+One arm flows through the city, while the other runs outside the walls.
+Along the arm within Lüneburg, the fish market and “De Kunst” are marked on the map.
 “De Kunst” or “Wasserkunst” refers to early modern waterworks that supplied water for wells and fountains in the city.

 In the lower-left corner of the map, along the river, there is an area where wood is stored (“De Holt Hude”).
 The wood probably arrived via the river to be used in the city or transported further downstream towards the Elbe and Hamburg.